Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 \subsubsection{Ensembling DCTMs}

-A simple and popular method to improve prediction performance and enable uncertainty quantification are deep ensembles \citep{lakshminarayanan2016deepensembles}.
+A simple and popular method to improve prediction performance and to quantify training stability (\ie uncertainty from random initialization and stochastic optimization) are deep ensembles \citep{lakshminarayanan2016deepensembles}.
 In a deep ensemble, a neural network model is trained $B$ times using the same training and validation data, but different initial weights.
 Training via SGD may then converge to different (local) minima and the members may yield different predictions.
 However, averaging the predicted densities of the $B$ ensemble members is guaranteed to improve upon the average individual performance (\eg in terms of NLL).
 In \pkg{\deeptrafo}, an ensemble of a model can be fitted via \code{ensemble()}.
 Besides classical deep ensembling, \pkg{\deeptrafo} implements transformation ensembles \citep{kook2022deep}.
 Transformation ensembles are specifically tailored towards DCTMs and preserve their additive structure and thus (partial) interpretability by averaging the predicted transformation functions instead of the predicted densities.

 \textbf{Case study: Ensembling \dctm{s}}